Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 #Find the line: [all], add the following item under it:
 `dtoverlay=ov64a40,cam0,link-frequency=456000000`
-(If you have a second camera you can also add it by adding a second line like this:
+If you have a second camera, you can also add it by adding a second line like this:

 ```
 dtoverlay=ov64a40,cam1,link-frequency=456000000